How to Take a Whole Life Policy Loan and Pay It Back

-You can request a whole life policy loan on your own by completing the request through your carrier’s website.
+You can request a loan on your own by completing the request through your carrier’s website.

 Or, for our clients, we recommend calling us to use our concierge service.
 Going through your advisor ensures all the steps are completed correctly, and the process goes smoothly.